roman-milk/roman-milk.github.io/the-milking-herd.md

+===

- ****** The Milking Herd Ch.
-02 ****** byStoryTeller07© Betty felt a great loss when her father died, and regretted not asking why he left her mother.
+Betty felt a great loss when her father died, and regretted not asking why he left her mother.
 A few months later Lauren, her step mother died, leaving her feeling devastated and alone.
 Now Lauren was gone she needn't feel guilty over searching for her mother.
 Trawling through a pile of photos and documents revealed where she lived, which further stimulated a growing curiosity.

  She found her mother had died in their home town five years earlier.
 It shook her to discover she had an older sister.
 Her mother's recurrent illness was the reason she, as the younger sister, had left with her father.
 At thirty-three her sister was seven years older.